kwjanuradhi/Calculator/README.md

 ## Description

-GUI for the calculator program
+GUI for the calculator program to show the user expressions

 ## Getting Started